SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/index.md

-The **basic payment integration** consists of 4 main steps. **Creating** the payment, **displaying** the payment UI, **verifying** the payment status and **capturing** the funds.
+The **basic payment integration** consists of 4 main steps. **Creating** the payment, **displaying** the payment UI, **verifying** the payment status and **post-purchase actions**.
 Don't hesitate with contacting us for further integration support.

 ![Implementation steps][basic-implementation]{:class="mt-4 mb-5"}